An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Discussion

 \subsection{Inferences}

-We expected an elevated heart rate during VR gameplay according to our first hypothesis (H1) due to increased cognitive load in VR.
+We expected an elevated heart rate during VR gameplay according to our first hypothesis (H1) partly in response to the increased cognitive load in VR among other factors such as novelty.
 Our analysis observed a higher mean heart rate in the VR scenario.
 A paired t-test indicates a statistically significant result (t(32) = -2.5, p-value = 0.016, Cohen's d = 0.41), validating H1.
-Therefore, our results align with those of Milinska et al. \cite{malinska2015heart}, who explain this phenomenon as a consequence of increased immersion which in turn leads to an additional cognitive burden on the user.
+Therefore, our results align with those of Malinska et al. \cite{malinska2015heart}, who explain this phenomenon as a consequence of increased immersion which may in turn lead to an additional cognitive burden on the user.

 The second hypothesis (H2) proposes that increased immersion in VR gameplay will result in a greater elicitation of desired emotions.
 To evaluate this, we will refer to the radius of the SAM result in the CMA graph (Equation~\ref{eq:r}).
-By examining this data, we can see that emotional elicitation (arousal) during VR gameplay (Mdn: 4.00 (3.00 - 5.00)) is higher than FS gameplay (Mdn: 3.00 (2.00 - 4.00)), and this difference is statistically significant (W(33) = 75.5, p-value = 0.262, Cliff's delta(33) = 0.27) according to the Wilcoxon Signed Rank test.
-Additionally, when we compare the games in the different quadrants of the CMA plot, we observed that emotional elicitation during VR gameplay is higher and statistically significant according to the Wilcoxon Signed Rank Test for all quadrants, except for the LVLA case, as shown in Table~\ref{tab:post-hoc}.
+By examining this data, we can see that emotional elicitation (arousal) during VR gameplay (Median: 5.66 IQR: (5.00 - 6.40)) is higher than FS gameplay (Median: 4.47 IQR: (4.12 - 5.39)), and this difference is statistically significant (W(33) = 92.5, p-value = 0.003, r = 0.04) according to the Wilcoxon Signed Rank test.
+Furthermore, upon comparing the games within different quadrants of the CMA plot, we notice the discrepancy in distance from the center demonstrated statistical significance specifically in VR gameplay, exhibiting a substantially higher effect size (H(3): 10.7, p-value: 0.01, $\eta^2=0.35$) unlike the FS condition where statistical significance was not present (H(3): 6.3, p-value: 0.09, $\eta^2=0.21$)), using the Kruskal Wallis Test.

 According to our third hypothesis (H3), we expected that the LF/HF Sympathovagal balance would increase in the case of VR due to the increased emotional and physiological stress.
-In our study, we observed a significantly higher value of LF/HF in VR ($\mu: $ 1.43, $\sigma$: 0.63) as compared to FS ($\mu: $ 1.37, $\sigma$:0.60).
+In our study, we observed a higher value of LF/HF in VR ($\mu: $ 1.43, $\sigma$: 0.63) as compared to FS ($\mu: $ 1.37, $\sigma$:0.60).
 Still, the difference was not statistically significant using a t-test (t(24) = -0.33, p-value = 0.74, Cohen's d = -0.09).
 This is most likely because the LF/HF ratio does not accurately measure cardiac sympathovagal balance \cite{billman_lfhf_2013}.